FedorVeriaiskiy/mod-BackboneGalleryProto/README.md

 2013-10-15

 Description:
-prototype of dynamic photogallery module, based on Backbone.js framework and AMD-modules structure.
+Dynamic photogallery module, based on Backbone.js framework and AMD-modules structure.

 Module functionality:
 - 10 images-previews on a page, showed as gallery thumbnails,